Suez Canal: Blocked ship could be refloated in hours | DW | 27.03.2021

 Container ship still lodged in canal

-Efforts to dislodge Ever Given, a 400-meter (1,300-foot) container ship that has been blocking the Suez Canal in Egypt since Tuesday, were ongoing Friday as excavators removed sand and mud from the ship's bow while tugboats tried to move it.
-Japanese owner Shoei Kisen asked for forgiveness and said the job was proving "extremely difficult."
+Efforts to dislodge the Ever Given, a 400-meter (1,300-foot) container ship that has been blocking the Suez Canal in Egypt since Tuesday, are ongoing as excavators remove sand and mud from the ship's bow while tugboats try to move it.
+Japanese owner Shoei Kisen has asked for forgiveness and said the job was proving "extremely difficult."

 -